GiovanniVolta/RadDetect/utility/README.md

-# Monalpha
+# Utility

-This subfolder holds all the code for the Monalpha detector.
-The scripts are structured as follows:

-- **detection_efficiency** for geometric acceptance of the detector
+Collection of config files for analysis

+- **226_radium** - information about 226 Radium decay
+- **monalpha_configuration** - monalpha detector setting for efficiency calculation